 Yet another benefit of calling the Kenai Peninsula home-base is the wide variety of locations that can easily be accessed with a short flight in a float plane.
 Part of the appeal of fly out fishing is the unbelievable angling success you’ll likely enjoy, but the true allure is all about the flight, the wildlife, and the breathtaking scenery you’ll be able to experience.
-You can think of a fly out trip as a combination flight seeing/bear viewing/fishing trip all in one!
+On this trip it’s all about the journey AND the destination!
+You can think of a fly out trip as a combination flight seeing/bear viewing/fishing trip all in one, and we’ll cherry pick the best fishing guide each flight service has to offer… that’s the Fishology advantage 🙂

 The favorite time of the year for every local and Kenai River fishing guide is without a doubt the fall.
 Why do we love the fall so much?
 Silver Salmon!
 The great thing about silvers is… everything.
 They are plentiful, tasty, aggressive, you can catch them a variety of ways, and they are insane fighters!
-And perhaps the best thing about Silvers is the length of the run.
+And perhaps the best thing about Silver Salmon is the length of the run.
 We catch chrome silvers 5 different months of the year!
-(July-November)
+(July-November) – Many of our Silver Salmon trips are combo trips in which we fish for trophy Rainbow Trout as a bonus, making for a productive and diverse all-around experience with your great Kenai River Fishing Guide.

 While pictures of massive King Salmon steal most of the headlines, Sockeye salmon provide the vast majority of the action during much of the Alaskan summer.
 Sockeye are possibly the best eating fish in the world, and with runs in the millions, Sockeye are truly the perfect “freezer fish.”
 But not only are they great eating, they’re a blast to fish for with their blazing runs, aerial gymnastics, and bruising power.
 Sockeye fishing definitely puts our gear to the test!
 Some choose to do some sockeye fishing on their own, but when you travel with a Kenai River fishing guide, you will be given the best gear, fish the best spots, be given the best tips, and likely catch the most fish!
 (June 15-Aug 10)